SlavSquatSuperstar/mayonez-engine-2d/README.md

 The 2D Java game engine to fit your Slavic needs!*†

-This project was developed using macOS 12.x Monterey (Intel).
+This project was developed using macOS 13.x Ventura (Intel).
 This app has not been tested on any other systems.

 ## Quick Start Guide